Out Of The Dark

 Only a few locals populate the gloomy room besides the companions.
 A fire burns in the stone hearth, but it’s small and mostly ineffectual.
 Candles spread around the room, on the bar and the tables and along the window ledges, provide the bulk of what light there is, flickering and wan.

 Hamfrd is regaling the seated patrons at the bar with tales of previous exploits — presently Jake listens to him telling the story of the Winterbear, a tale Hamfrd tells so often that Jake has memorized large chunks of the big man’s version of events verbatim.
 Scarlet lounges at Hamfrd’s side, her face still dark, but no more so than usual, the swordarm figures.
 She notices him staring and scowls.

 Mathos has already turned in, citing a need for further rest, and Jake thinks back to the collapse of the Hall of Ancestors and the invisible shield that the mage threw up, saving them all from being crushed and providing enough time to discover the secret passage beneath the throne and escape into the caverns below.
-It seems it took more out of the mage then he let on at the time, and Jake finds himself with an even greater respect for his friend and his ability that he continued on without complaint afterwards.
+It seems it took more out of the mage then he let on at the time, and Jake finds himself with an even greater respect for his friend’s ability that he continued on without complaint afterwards.

 Jake pushes away from the bar, swaying slightly, and staggers across the rickety wooden floor towards Elaine.
-The cleric asked only for steaming water to make tea, and she has been sitting alone at a table beneath one of the inn’s windows by herself, sipping her drink.
+The young cleric asked only for steaming water to make tea, and she has been sitting alone at a table beneath one of the inn’s windows by herself, sipping her drink.